Bloom Institute of Technology: Quality of education

-Illegal Operation
+Illegal operation

 According to California Education Code, all private postsecondary schools (such as BloomTech) must register with the state and wait for approval before operation.
 This allows the state to act on student complaints, and periodically review a school's curriculum and marketing material.
 Should a school operate illegally, then any loans or other debt the school may claim against students is unenforceable.

 For its first two years, BloomTech did not seek any form of approval and operated illegally.
 In March 2019, California's BPPE consumer protection bureau fined BloomTech $75,000, and ordered them to cease operations.
 The company continued to operate illegally through August 2020, when it was approved for operation after agreeing to not offer income share agreements in the state.

 During this period, the state of California had no authority to act on student complaints.
 "We only have jurisdiction over approved schools.
 Therefore, any complaints students may wish to file with the Bureau will fall outside the Bureau's jurisdiction because Lambda School was not approved at the time of their enrollment."

 While California law implies that any students who attended BloomTech prior to August 2020 owe the company nothing, BloomTech continues to enforce their income share agreements.
 The debate is an ongoing matter in arbitration, as the company requires that students sign arbitration agreements as part of enrollment.

-Job Placement Rates

-In 2019 BloomTech (while still going by the name Lambda School) claimed, "86% of Lambda School graduates are hired within 6 months, and make over $50k a year."
-However, a leaked memo to investors said, "We’re at roughly 50% placement for cohorts that are 6 months graduated."
-Shortly after the news about the discrepancy, the company published their own outcomes report, claiming 71% job placement.
-However, they arrived at that number by removing the "$50k a year" qualifier.
-They also chose not to count students who they determine to be not job seeking.